 5.3.
 Use for Industry Production Index flash estimates

-In regard to the time series length issue, we have taken a look into another economic indicator, one that correlates with GDP and has more temporal points: the monthly industry production index (IPI).
+In regard to the time series length issue, we examined another economic indicator, one that correlates with GDP and has more temporal points: the monthly industry production index (IPI).

 With a greater pool of estimations we improved our criteria for an optimal model.
 We decided to choose the best model according to the Root Mean Squared Forecast Errors (RMSFE).
-We have also tested traffic loops as primary regressors as well.
+We also tested traffic loops as primary regressors.

 5.4.
 Results of the IPI estimations

 Judging from the RMSFEs of the models (in Table 4), the results are similar to the GDP tests.
 In terms of data combinations, the best model appears to use both the industry and traffic data.
 The best PCA parameters seem to be either 70% or 80%.
-The Table 4 shows the RMSFE of tested models:
+Table 4 shows the RMSFE of tested models:

 Table 4.
 Root Mean Squared Errors for some linear regression - PCA models